mickey9801/BlinkControl/README.md

 # BlinkControl
 Arduino/ESP32 module for easily manage multiple LED blinking or Buzzer beats with different timing in same circuit.

-This module can work with digitial pin, or 74HC595 shift register via johnnyb's [Shifty](https://github.com/johnnyb/Shifty).
+This module can work with digital pin, or 74HC595 shift register via johnnyb's [Shifty](https://github.com/johnnyb/Shifty).

 Each instance of the module control one pin.
 Module provide some predefined blink timing.
 You may control blink timing by providing a timing array.